tdm00/Twitter-Bootstrap-Omnigraffle-Stencil/README.md

 ## Description ##
 The purpose of this stencil is to make it easy to mockup web sites or web applications using the Twitter Bootstrap CSS Toolkit from [http://twitter.github.com/bootstrap](http://twitter.github.com/bootstrap).

+Note there are two branches for this project.
+* The 1.4 branch is based on Twitter Bootstrap version 1.4
+* The 2.0 branch is based on Twitter Bootstrap version 2.x.x

 ## Requirements ##
 * Mac computer (physical or virtual)
 * [Omnigraffle](http://www.omnigroup.com/products/omnigraffle/)